- Infantile beriberi – Secondary to thiamine-deficient mothers exclusively breastfeeding or absence of thiamine in formula.

-- Adult beriberi, dry – Symmetrical distal extremity peripheral neuropathy characterized by both sensory and motor impairment.
+- Adult beriberi, dry – Characterized by symmetrical distal extremity peripheral neuropathy.

-- Adult beriberi, wet – Neuropathy plus evidence of cardiac involvement with cardiomegaly, cardiomyopathy, congestive heart failure, and peripheral edema.
+- Adult beriberi, wet – Characterized by dilated cardiomyopathy and peripheral edema.

-- Wernicke-Korsakoff syndrome – Wernicke encephalopathy is a triad of nystagmus, ophthalmoplegia, and ataxia with associated confusion often found in people with alcohol use disorder who have chronic thiamine deficiency.
-Korsakoff syndrome refers to the chronic neurologic condition of impaired short-term memory loss and confabulation that is a result of Wernicke encephalopathy.
+- Alcohol amnestic disorder – Wernicke encephalopathy is a triad of nystagmus, ophthalmoplegia, and ataxia with associated confusion.
+It is often found in people with alcohol use disorder who have chronic thiamine deficiency.

 - Leigh syndrome – A mitochondrial disorder of progressive subacute necrotizing encephalomyopathy of infancy associated with thiamine deficiency.